denvercal1234GitHub/anndata_Seurat_Utilities/README.md

 - **Ensures all metadata is stored in a SeuratDisk-compatible form**
 - **Writes `.h5ad` cleanly** using `convert_strings_to_categoricals=False` when possible

-Note the original adata is not modified or loaded into your environment, but it is saved in your specified directory.
+Note the original adata is not modified and the resulting h5ad is not loaded into your environment, but the resulting h5ad is saved in your specified directory (unless you assign the function call a variable).
 The output h5ad can be used as input to Convert and LoadH5Seurat.
 See below for an example.

 ## Installation